Dxgamer7405/FNF-Kade-Engine-Android-Porting/README.md

 }
 #end
 ```
-For making dialogues go, after
+For making dialogues go, in DialogueBox.hx after
 ```haxe
 if (dialogueOpened && !dialogueStarted)
 {